 The largest PwC project on which he worked was building a payables system for the Department of Defense that promptly became shelfware.
 It was actually pretty good software based on the Oracle E Business suite, it was just poorly timed; namely, when the US invaded Iraq in 2002 and funding dried up.

 He then spent the next three years truly enjoying his time with a company called Exel.
 This third party logistics provider gave him the opportunity to do a couple of things that changed his path yet again.
-He developed an appreciation for statistical analysis in this role, and actually purchased used college statistics textbooks teaching himself things like correlation, Z-score, ANOVA, and kurtosis (google it).
+He developed an appreciation for statistical analysis in this role (before the “data scientist” title came into vogue), and actually purchased used college statistics textbooks teaching himself things like correlation, Z-score, ANOVA, and kurtosis (google it).
 He used this knowledge to build a model which correlated system utilization with business application metrics, which was used in capacity planning (this was before virtualization was commonplace in organizations).
-To this day, he has a solid understanding that allows him to easily have conversations with the true mathletes known as data scientists.
+To this day, he has a solid understanding that allows him to easily have conversations with analytics professionals.

 In 2012, he was offered a greenfield role with a specialty apparel manufacturer called EXPRESS.
-He had involvement in the design and implementation of multiple projects, including the PeopleSoft ERP system, several industry specific applications, and perhaps most notably, the Hadoop implementation.
+He had involvement in the design and implementation of multiple projects, including the PeopleSoft ERP system, several industry specific applications, and perhaps most notably, the ecommerce and Hadoop implementations.

 He was fairly successful in each of these roles, and as a result had a title change in 2015 to Principal Architect, which is a director level role.